 Once you’ve created your ebook/worksheet/challenge/etc., it’s time to place it into a ConvertKit form so you can begin offering it to your audience.

-⁴⁾ Head on over to ‘settings’ in the secondary menu, and input your information in the ‘main settings’ and ‘style’ sections of the menu.
-If you’re looking to pretty up your form even further, here’s a tutorial on some code you can copy and paste into the ‘custom css’ section of this page.
+Head on over to ‘settings’ in the secondary menu, and input your information in the ‘main settings’ and ‘style’ sections of the menu.
+To pretty up your form even further, copy and paste some code into the ‘custom css’ section of this page.
 (It’s not as intimidating as it sounds, promise.)

 4. Create a Welcome Sequence